by Resource Associates @ grantwriters.net

 - Do you need to expand your donor base, and if yes, how?

-- Have you identified some individuals and/or corporations that would likely give some initial Major Gifts?
+- Have you identified some individuals and/or corporations who would likely give some initial Major Gifts?

 - Do you have a method for tracking potential donors, progress, donations, thank you letters and a recognition system?